swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

   /// If the capacity of the rigid array isn't sufficient to accommodate the new
   /// elements, then this method triggers a runtime error.
   ///
-  /// If the capacity of the unqiue array isn't sufficient to perform the replacement,
+  /// If the capacity of the unique array isn't sufficient to perform the replacement,
   /// then this reallocates the array's storage to extend its capacity, using a
   /// geometric growth rate.
   ///